-Cass PhD student wins prestigious Dimitris N. Chorafas Foundation Award
+Cass PhD student awarded prestigious Dimitris N. Chorafas Foundation Award

-The winner receives a prize of $5,000 that rewards scientific contributions made independently by junior scientists in their last year of PhD thesis preparation.
+The prestigious award offers a prize of $5,000 that rewards scientific contributions made independently by junior scientists in their last year of PhD thesis preparation.
 Prizes are awarded annually by the Swiss-based Chorafas Foundation with the goal of stimulating promising young researchers.

 The awards of the Chorafas Foundation are granted directly to prize winners selected by partner universities in Europe, North America, the Middle East and Asia.
 They are given to the best doctorate students as chosen by each partner university and confirmed by the Board of the Foundation.